Microsoft 365 - Outlook data source

 Note: Collect automatically collects any data that is preserved due to an in-place hold or litigation hold.
 Data on a hold is stored in a preservation library and separate folders.
 For more information, see Microsoft Retention Policies.

-4. Enter the required information in Settings.
-For more information, see Fields settings.
+5. Enter the required information in Settings.
+For more information, see Settings fields.

-Once you set up the data source, you will see the data source information on the Collect Admin page.
+Once the set up is complete, the data source information on the Collect Admin page.

 To connect Relativity to a Microsoft Outlook data source, you need to gather and enter the information for the following fields:

-• Domain—enter the Domain name of the Microsoft 365 tenant the collection is intended for.
+• Domain—enter the Tenant ID or Primary domain (domain name usually ends with .onmicrosoft.com) of the Microsoft 365 tenant the collection is intended for.
+To locate the tenant ID or primary domain name, see Microsoft documentation.

 • Application Id—enter the Application ID created during registering the Collect application in Microsoft 365.

 • Application secret—enter the Application secret created during registering the Collect application in Microsoft 365.
-For more information, see Accessing Microsoft 365 Outlook.
+For more information, see Accessing Microsoft 365 tenants.

 Depending on your RelativityOne license, commercial or government, and your Microsoft tenant, Microsoft 365 or Microsoft 365 Government, you will be able to collect from either Microsoft 365 or both Microsoft 365 and Microsoft 365 Government data sources.
 Commercial users can only collect from Microsoft 365 tenants.
 Government users can collect from Microsoft 365 and Government 365 tenants.
 These data sources act the same, but have different icons within Collect.